henryburgerlu/British-Airways-Analysis/README.md

 Forage Website: https://www.theforage.com/

 These projects simulate real-world scenarios and offer hands-on experience with data analysis, machine learning, and deriving actionable business insights.
+This project analyzed 50,000 customer booking records to understand what drives booking completion on the British Airways platform.
+The purpose of this project is to supports sales on focusing their apporach to come up with appealing promotions and understand customer booking behaviors.

 ## ✈️ Project 1: Web Scraping Customer Review Analysis